c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 #### The solution

 Since 2001, Google had been developing an internal RPC framework called Stubby.
 It was designed to connect almost all of the internal services both within and across Google data centers.
-Stubby was a high-performance, cross-platform framework built on Protocol Buffers for serialization.
+Stubby was a high-performance, cross-platform framework built on Protobuf for serialization.

 But only in 2015, with the advent of the innovative HTTP/2 protocol, Google decided to leverage its features in a redesigned version of Stubby.
 References to Google's internal infrastructure were removed from the framework, and the project was redesigned to comply with public open source standards.
 The framework has also been adapted for use in mobile, IoT, and cloud-native applications.
 This updated version was released as gRPC (which recursively stands for "gRPC Remote Procedure Calls").